 "Angels Fly Together, Tradition Never Graduates"

-2016 St. Catherine's Girls Tennis Team
+The 2016 St. Cat's Girls Cross Country Team

 FOR ADMINISTRATIVE PURPOSES, 2016-17 student-athletes will only be allowed to register for one sport in its season.
 Athletes will have to wait to register for winter and for spring sports prior to the beginning of those seasons on Sport Ngin.